This post contains a detailed guide for creating a mean reversion trading strategy.

 For forex: Where is the data from and what does it show?

-There is no centralised exchange in forex so historical data can differ between brokers.
-Usually the difference is small but it can still have an impact on simulation results.
+There is no centralized exchange in forex so historical data can differ between brokers.
+Usually the difference is small but it can still have an impact on your mean reversion forex strategy.

 A general rule is to only use historical data supplied by the broker you intend to trade with.
 Doing so means your backtest results are more likely to match up with your live trading results.